 In the beginning, the scribes tell us, life was easy.
 And no one died.

 The Bible holds wisdom on matters of life and death still unknown to today’s Christians.
 In Mark and Matthew, Christ’s teaching on divorce is the first of three lessons on the kingdom of God.
 Here we learn that human marriage does not occur in God’s kingdom.
-Instead, Jesus hijacks the Pharisees’ challenge on divorce, and applies it to the state of our marriage to Holy Spirit.
-First, he cites Divine '...male and female he created them.'
+Instead, Jesus hijacks the Pharisees’ challenge on divorce, and applies it to the current state of our marriage to Holy Spirit.
+First, he cites the Divine '...male and female he created them.'
 (Genesis 1:27)Origin.
-Then, the '...she was taken out of man.'
+Next, the '...she was taken out of man.'
 (Genesis 2:23)Separation of Adam and Eve.
-When combined, these two images reveal mankind’s Original marriage, and the first divorce.
+When placed side by side these images show mankind’s Original marriage to spirit, and his fateful divorce.

-How can we prove that Jesus is teaching the divine marriage, and not the earthly kind?
-Because Master’s revelation at Mark 10:9 has no corollary elsewhere in the Bible, save for Matthew’s nearly identical account:
+How can we know that Jesus is teaching the divine marriage and not the earthly kind?
+Because Master’s revelation at Mark 10:9 has no corollary elsewhere in the Bible save for Matthew’s nearly identical account:

 “Therefore what God has joined together, let no one separate.”

 Mark 10:9 + Matthew 19:6

 Christ’s cryptic reply to the Pharisees is in fact a correction to the ancient Law.
 Revelation of the Soul makes it clear: The vast majority of people today, young, old, married or single, struggle under a heart rending divorce.
 Our separation is of the highest magnitude, but most of us aren’t aware of any problem.
 In this world that mankind has fashioned, struggling is a part of life.
 So too, is death.
 Still, the ancient texts Jesus cites at Mark 10 evoke images of a time when, as immortal human beings, we reveled in love for God and our inner Holy Spirit.